-Where the patient is unsure of the number of Medicare rebated non-directive pregnancy support counselling services they have already accessed, the patient may check with the Department of Human Services on 132 011.
-Alternatively, the medical practitioner may check with the Department of Human Services (although the patient must be present to give permission).
+Where the patient is unsure of the number of Medicare rebated non-directive pregnancy support counselling services they have already accessed, the patient may check with Services Australia on 132 011.
+Alternatively, the medical practitioner may check with Services Australia (although the patient must be present to give permission).